mrp089/simvascular.github.io/documentation/svfsi/fsi/appendix_creating_solid_mesh/readme.md

 ### Create the solid domain mesh

-Similar to the way we create the mesh for the fluid domain in SimVascular (see: http://simvascular.github.io/meshing.html) we can now create the mesh for the solid domain.
+Similar to the way we [create the mesh](meshing.html) for the fluid domain in SimVascular, we can now create the mesh for the solid domain.

 1. Import the .stl of the structural domain geometry into SimVascular